An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Number of Trainable Parameters Is Not Everything

 \section{Number of Trainable Parameters Is Not Everything}

-Before introducing our approach, we want to emphasize that \emph{in PEFT research, reducing the number of trainable parameters is not the most critical factor for saving memory.} Some PEFT methods mentioned in Section~\ref{sec:related} focus on reducing the number of trainable parameters to decrease memory consumption.
-However, once the number of trainable parameters is sufficiently small, this reduction is no longer the most critical factor influencing memory usage.
+Before introducing our approach, we want to emphasize that \emph{in PEFT research, reducing the number of trainable parameters is not the most critical factor for minimizing memory consumption.} While certain PEFT methods explicitly aim to lower the number of trainable parameters to reduce memory usage, the impact of this reduction diminishes once the parameter count is sufficiently small.
+To investigate this further, we compare several representative methods of SpFT and low-rank methods, focusing on their memory footprints during training, as shown in Figure~\ref{fig:memory_analysis}.
+For precisely, we assume full-precision training to exclude memory costs introduced by quantization or other compression techniques and implementations.
+Notably, quantizing the model to 4-bit precision can yield an additional memory savings of approximately 75\%.